Effective dissipation rate in a Liouvillian graph picture of high-temperature quantum hydrodynamics: Discussion

 The effective model is useful in its own right.
 Its Hilbert space dimension is

-so memory and computation time requirements scale exponentially in the UV cutoff $l_*$ but polynomially, indeed linearly, in system size.
+so memory and computation time requirements scale exponentially in the length scale $l_*$, which is broadly speaking an IR cutoff for the effective model and a UV cutoff for diffusion. but polynomially, indeed linearly, in system size.
 The resource requirements for simulations are therefore controlled primarily by $l_*$; for models in which small $l_*$ are suitable--- i.e. models in which even small pools are chaotic in the sense required by section \ref{ss:rate-loss-est}--- the required Hilbert space will be small.

 The effective model also offers the exciting prospect of two- and higher-dimensional simulations.
-The construction of the effective model rests on the decomposition of the Liouvillean graph into pools of fixed diameter, which in turn rests on the decreasing surface-area-to-volume ratio of these pools.
+The construction of the effective model rests on the decomposition of the Liouvillian graph into pools of fixed diameter, which in turn rests on the decreasing surface-area-to-volume ratio of these pools.
 Higher dimensions will show the same graph decomposition.
 Roughly, in dimension $d$ an operator of diameter $l$ only connects to operators of diameter $l-1$ or $l+1$ via the $O(l^{d-1})$ Hamiltonian terms at its edges, but connects to other operators of diameter $l$ via the $O(l^d)$ Hamiltonian terms in its interior.
 (Defining diameter in this case will not be entirely straightforward: one will want to take into account the underlying lattice geometry in defining the ``pools'').

-I close by emphasizing some limitations of the effective model and the Liouvillean graph picture more generally.
+I close by emphasizing some limitations of the effective model and the Liouvillian graph picture more generally.